connervieira/Assassin/CONFIGURATION.md

 This section of configuration values effect Assassin's audio functionality.

 - `sounds`
-    This configuration value determines all of the sounds that Assassin is capable of using.
+    - This configuration value determines all of the sounds that Assassin is capable of using.
+    - Different sounds are triggered at different times.
+        - The `heartbeat` sound plays at the beginning of every cycle.
+        - The `startup` sound is played when Assassin initially loads.
+        - The `camera` sounds are played during a traffic camera alert.
+            - `camera1` indicates a low priority alert.
+            - `camera2` indicates a medium priority alert.
+            - `camera3` indicates a high priority alert.
+        - The `alarm` sound plays during a heightened alarm state.
+            - This sound is reserved for times in which immediate action is required.
+            - Normal alert noises will play before this, and this sound will only be played if the other alerts aren't aknowledged and resolved.
+        - The `alpr` sound plays during an ALPR camera alert.
+        - The `drone` sound is played during an autonomous wireless threat alert.
+        - The `adsb` sound is played during an aircraft alert.
+        - The `bluetooth` sound is played during a Bluetooth alert.
     - Each sound has a `path`, `repeat`, and `delay` defined.
         - The `path` defines the file path of the sound file.
             - This file path can be relative to the Assassin directory, or an absolute path.